iron-io/docs/worker/reference/api/index.md

 All request bodies should be in JSON format.

-Unless otherwise noted, all requests should use the following headers (in addition to their authentication):
+Unless otherwise noted, all requests should use the following headers in addition to the `Authentication` header:

-\- Accept : application/json
+- `Accept : application/json`
-\- Accept-Encoding : gzip/deflate
+- `Accept-Encoding : gzip/deflate`
-\- Content-Type : application/json
+- `Content-Type : application/json`

 ### Base URL